zoedsoupe/peri/README.md

 end
 ```

 In this example we have different schemas parsing rules based on the structure and values of the given data.
-Basically this type deifinition could be read as:
+Basically this type definition could be read as:

 - if the field `info.provide_email` and `info.provide_country` is both `true`, then the `info.details` field is required to provide both `email` and `country` fields.
 - if the field `info.provide_email` is `true` but `info.provide_country` is `false`, so `info.details` should only contains the `info.details.email` field.